Privacy Policy

 Address: Mailjet SAS,13-13 bis, rue de l’Aubrac, 75012 Paris, France

-Privacy policy: https://www.mailjet.com/privacy-policy/
+Privacy policy: www.mailjet.com/privacy-policy

 Student Events

-Kiron periodically organizes events for its Students and may collect specific information to facilitate the organisation of such events.
-The participation in such events is optional and the information provided by you is used only for the organisation of the specific event.
+Kiron periodically organizes events for its Students and may collect specific information to facilitate the organization of such events.
+The participation in such events is optional and the information provided by you is used only for the organization of the specific event.
 Kiron may keep a record of which Students participated at Student Events.
 The legal basis for data processing is Art.
 6 para.
 1 s.
 1 lit. (b) GDPR, insofar as the processing is necessary for the provision of the requested services.

 Certificate of Enrollment